artoodetoo/so-example/README.md

 ```bash
 composer create-project artoodetoo/so-structure
 ```
-Then go to new project durectory, set database parameters in the .env file and run
+Then go to new project directory, set database parameters in the .env file and run

 ```bash
 php artisan migrate